peakshift/bitcoin-ux/coinjoins/abstractions/tx-builder.md

 If the transaction is not urgent - it may make sense to allow the user to add multiple payments to a queue.
 These operations would be scheduled for broadcast at the same time.
 Since only one transaction is made this time, we can see below that there is a saving of 200 satoshis (given that the transaction fee is 1sat per vbyte).

 ![batching-single-transactions](assets/img/batching-single-transactions.svg)

+## Adding Payments to a Transactions

+- Manually entering address and amount and memo
+- Subscription Manager automatically adds a payment to a transaction thats been scheduled.
+- Selecting an fullfilled payment request
+- Selecting contact and entering the amount
+- Scanning payment request
+- Detect payment request in clip board

+## Transaction List

+How are batched payments presented in the transaction list?

+1. Show the user 1 entry for each transaction.
+2. Show the user a list of payments (sent/received) if the addresses are known.
+3. If the addresses are unknown (not assigned to a contact) then the amounts in the transaction are summed and presetned as

 ## Use Cases